Common tabular operations in pandas#

 Conditional selections#

 One really useful feature in pandas is the ability to easily filter and select rows based on a conditional statement.
-The following example shows how we check if the Celsius temperature at each row on the TEMP_CELSIUScolumn is higher than 15 degrees:
+The following example shows how we can check whether the temperature at each row of the MAX column is greater than or equal to 25 degrees.

 0 True